 We cannot change everything, only our own small part

 We don’t want to take over the world.
 If as a family run business we can make delicious chocolates, work closely with the farmers and growers in a connected way, support our own family and staff, support the Malagasy people, and most importantly delight you, our customers, well that’s pretty good we think.

-Last year we were named finalists for the inaugural Taste of the West South-West Environmental Sustainability awards – patron HRH Prince Charles.
+In 2019 we were named finalists for the inaugural Taste of the West South-West Environmental Sustainability awards – patron HRH Prince Charles.

 We were also named Impact founders by UCL College London.

 In 2020 we joined the Doughnut Economics Action Network launched by Oxford Economist Kate Raworth to try and shape businesses for the future economy.